Portkey-AI/hoot/docs/THEMES.md

 # Hoot Themes

-Hoot now supports multiple beautiful themes!
-Each theme includes carefully crafted color palettes and dynamically generated hills that adapt to the theme colors.
+Hoot supports multiple beautiful themes with carefully crafted color palettes and dynamically generated hills that adapt to theme colors.

+## Quick Start

+**For Users:** Click the palette icon (🎨) in the header to switch themes.
+Choose from 8 beautiful themes or let Hoot match your system preferences.

+**For Developers:** See the [Theme System Architecture](#theme-system-architecture) section for technical details.

+## System Theme Support

+By default, Hoot automatically follows your system's appearance preference:
+- **Dark mode:** Uses Arctic Night theme
+- **Light mode:** Uses Nordic Snow theme
+- **Automatic switching:** Updates when you change system appearance

+The app remembers your choice when you explicitly select a theme.
+To return to automatic system detection, click the 🌗 System Default option in the theme switcher.

 ## Available Themes